Holy Trinity Seminary

-Intellectual formation
+Intellectual Formation

 As a part of their intellectual formation, seminarians of Holy Trinity Seminary attend classes at the University of Dallas.
 During their time at the university, seminarians undergo studies in philosophy and letters.
 This degree was designed specifically for seminarians, as it seeks to prepare them for their later priestly duties—particularly such that they gain a robust knowledge of first principles, which will in turn help their preaching, intellectual life, and ability to tend to the spiritual needs of parishioners.

 Seminarians who have not already earned a bachelor's degree prior to their entry into seminary graduate with a degree.
 Those seminarians who have already earned a bachelor's degree prior to their entry into seminary do not graduate with a degree, but rather are given a Certificate of Propaedeutic Studies.
 Holy Trinity Seminary does not itself grant degrees, but rather serves as a residence for seminarians as they take classes at the University of Dallas, which neighbors the seminary.

-Human formation
+Human Formation

 In addition to their coursework at the University of Dallas, seminarians preparing for the priesthood at Holy Trinity Seminary are assigned house jobs and a weekly, communal work order so they learn to think of the seminary as their house and to accept responsibility for its maintenance.

+Pastoral Formation

+Seminarians partake in different pastoral ministry assignments across the Diocese of Dallas, including Youth Ministry programs, O.C.I.A. programs, and hospital chaplaincy.
+They meet regularly with the Director of Pastoral Formation to discuss, unpack, and reflect on their pastoral experiences.